 Adverbs are an essential part of a writer's toolbox.
-Although they shouldn't be overused, they can often convey specific details that other parts of speech cannot.
+Although they shouldn't be overused, strong adverbs used in writing can often convey specific details that other parts of speech cannot.
 The proper use of adverbs can help your speech or writing stand out.
-In fact, good use of adverbs will strengthen your writing and make you sound like you're worth listening to.
+In fact, making good use of adverbs will strengthen your writing and help ensure readers see value in your work.

 What Is an Adverb?

-An adverb is a word used to modify verbs, adjectives, and other adverbs.
+An adverb is a word used to modify verbs, adjectives and other adverbs.
 Adverbs are like the seasoning in sentences.
 They help describe how things appear and how things happen.
-They help a reader see an action in their mind's eye.
+They help a reader visualize an action with an appropriate level of intensity.

-So, adverbs help you control what others see when you speak or write and are one of the necessary components of good writing.
+Adverbs help control what others see when you speak or write.
+They are one of the necessary components of good writing.
 When used correctly, they can add a whole new dimension to your work.
 Check out how using a strong vs. weak adverb can improve your writing.

 Written words should paint a picture in the reader's mind, and adverbs help make that happen.
 Adverbs add oomph to punches and power to kicks.
-Having a handy list of adverbs to call on will add a degree of energy and spice to your verbiage.
+Having a list of adverbs to call on can help add a degree of energy or spice to your verbiage.

 However, not all adverbs are strong.
 Some adverbs like "really" or "very" aren't adding to your imagery and could be removed or substituted.
 You can see this in action by comparing "really" vs. "unbelievably" in a sentence.